flenoir/spring/README.md

 Run `jake build:package`

+This will make spring.exe in the root of the project.
+You can move spring.exe, but you must also copy the `.dll` and `.pak` files.
+The settings are stored in `settings.json` in the smae folder as `spring.exe`.

 ## Understanding the Preview Channel
 This channel will preview the selected element.
 It is intended to help the operator confirm the element they have selected.

 ## Keyboard Shortcuts